 Planning and Budget Measures 1 Program Plans and budget are reviewed with den leaders and parents at the start of the program year.
 Families are connected through Scoutbook.
-The Pack's program plan should be shared with your Commissioner Membership Measures 2 A recruitment is coneucted by October 31, 2022.
+The Pack's program plan should be shared with your Commissioner.
+In-person meetings are a better way to accomplish the mission, but virtual meetings can be counted.
+Membership Measures 2 A recruitment is conducted by October 31, 2023.
 A "new" den has newly recruited members.
 A den of Tigers which last year was a Lion den is not a "new" den.
 3 Number of youth members on the most recent charter renewal (A) divided by the number of youth registered at the end of the prior charter year (B) plus new members recruited during the year (C) minus any age-outs (D).
 Total = (A) / (B+C-D).
 Age-outs are youth who are too old to reregister as Cub Scouts.
-For (A) use the 2022 recharter membership and for (B) use the 2021 recharter membership.
-For December charter expiration, use Jan, 2023 and Jan.2022 recharter.For more information, see Frequently Asked Question (FAQ) for Unit JTE.
+For (A) use the 2023 recharter membership and for (B) use the 2022 recharter membership.
+For more information, see Frequently Asked Question (FAQ) for Unit JTE.
 4 Hold at least two joint activities with a troop or troops.
 Arrow of Light Scouts join a Troop.
 If the Pack has no second-year Webelos Scouts, this requirement is met at the Bronze level.
 Program Measures 5 New Cub Scouts earn Bobcat badge quickly.
 Pack Members earn Adventures and earn their new Rank.
 6 Pack has activities for members and families.
-Some can be indoors, bue preferably outdoors.
+Some can be indoors, but preferably outdoors.
 Special activities (Pinewood Derby, space or raingutter regatta) are particularly effective program.
 7 Cub Scouts attend council activity or Pack overnighter.
-Total different Cub Scouts attending (A) divided by total Cub Scouts registered as of 6/30/22.
+Total different Cub Scouts attending (A) divided by total Cub Scouts registered as of 6/30/23.
 Total = (A)/(B).
 Ratio of 1:20: with 21 Cub Scouts, 2 adults; with 41 Cub Scouts, 3 adults, etc. 8 The Pack participates in a service project during the year and enters it through Scoutbook.
 Time averages adults and youth.
 Average = total time contributed by all participants (adults and youth) divided by number of participants.
 Participants do not need to be members.
 9 Deleted Volunteer Leadership Measures 10 Develop a list of tasks for the Pack that families can choose.
 For Gold, ideally, the "new" leader has never been registered.
 At least, the "new" leader must not have been registered for the past three years.
 11 All leaders have completed youth protection training.
 Bronze: Cubmaster, Committee Chair, 2 Committee members completed position specific training.
 Silver: Bronze, plus all den leaders have completed "Before Your First Den Meeting" by 10/31 or within 30 days of joining.
 Gold: Silver, plus all den leaders have completed position specific training by 12/31 or within 30 days of joining.

 Scoring the pack's performance: To determine the pack's performance level, you will use the above information to determine the points earned for each of the 10 criteria and then add those individual point scores to determine a composite score.
 Count only the highest point total achieved in any one criterion.
-Bronze level requires earning at least 525 points in at least 7 criteria, Silver level requires earning points in at least 8 criteria and 800 points, and Gold level requires earning points in at least 8 criteria and 1,050 points.
+Bronze level requires earning at least 525 points in at least 7 criteria, Silver level requires earning points in at least 8 criteria and 1,050 points.